Azure/iotedge/doc/packaging.md

 ## Installation

 For full documentation refer to the official documentation to [Install or uninstall Azure IoT Edge for Linux](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge?view=iotedge-2020-11).
 What follows is a brief summary with accompanying notes.
+It assumes you have already installed a compatible container engine.

 ```sh
 apt install aziot-edge